my-devices/gateway/README.md

 There is also a [blog post](https://macchina.io/blog/?p=257) showing step-by-step instructions to connect a Raspberry Pi.

-## About the macchina.io Remote Manager Gateway
+## About the macchina.io REMOTE Gateway

-The macchina.io Remote Manager Gateway is similar to the Remote Manager Agent from the SDK, but allows you to connect multiple devices or services to the Remote Manager server using a single Gateway server instance.
+The macchina.io REMOTE Gateway is similar to the macchina.io REMOTE Agent from the SDK, but allows you to connect multiple devices or services to the macchina.io REMOTE server using a single Gateway server instance.
 The Gateway also has a built-in web user interface for managing device/service connections.

-The Remote Manager Gateway requires the [Remote Manager SDK](https://github.com/my-devices/sdk).
+The macchina.io REMOTE Gateway requires the [macchina.io REMOTE SDK](https://github.com/my-devices/sdk).

 Like the SDK, the Gateway is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).